nasa/SROMPy/docs/example.rst

   from srom import SROM, SROMSurrogate, FiniteDifference as FD from target import SampleRV, BetaRandomVariable

-The first step in the analysis is to define the target random variable to represent the spring stiffness Ks using the 𝙱𝚎𝚝𝚊𝚁𝚊𝚗𝚍𝚘𝚖𝚅𝚊𝚛𝚒𝚊𝚋𝚕𝚎 class in 𝚂𝚁𝙾𝙼𝙿𝚢:
+The first step in the analysis is to define the target random variable to represent the spring stiffness :math:`K_s` using the BetaRandomVariable class in SROMPy:

 .. code-block:: python